10.1 Child Protection Conferences Appeals Procedure

 There are two stages to the appeals process:

-Appeals should be forwarded in writing to the Business Manager ([email protected]) of the Wirral Safeguarding Children Board within 10 working days of the Child Protection Conference.
+Appeals should be forwarded in writing to the Manager ([email protected]) of the Wirral Safeguarding Children Partnership within 10 working days of the Child Protection Conference.
+Appeals should clearly set out the reason(s) why the decision made at the Child Protection Conference is being challenged.

-The nature of the appeal will be discussed between the WSCB Business Manager and the Service Manager of the Safeguarding QA Unit (who manages the Conference Chairs) and they will write to the person making the appeal within 15 working days of receipt of the appeal providing further information about the reasons for the conference decision and inviting the person making the appeal to meet with them to resolve the issue.
+Once received the appeal will be discussed between the WSCP Manager and the Service Manager of the Safeguarding QA Unit (who manages the Conference Chairs) and they will write to the person making the appeal within 15 working days of receipt of the appeal and any supporting information, providing further information about the reasons for the conference decision and inviting the person making the appeal to meet with the Service Manager to resolve the issue.

 If the appeal is against the decision for a child to be the subject of a Child Protection Plan and is based on the grounds that information is available which was not known at the time of the conference the Service Manager will liaise with the Chair of the Conference.